-Introducing the Max Planck Encyclopedia of Comparative Constitutional Law
+Explore the Max Planck Encyclopedia of Comparative Constitutional Law

-Overseen by the editors at the Max Planck Foundation for International Peace and the Rule of Law, MPECCoL will provide a high level of analytic coverage of constitutional law topics in a comparative context.
-There are currently over 570 articles planned, which are being authored, peer reviewed, and prepared for publication.
+Overseen by the editors at the Max Planck Foundation for International Peace and the Rule of Law, the Max Planck Encyclopedia of Comparative Constitutional Law provides a high level of analytic coverage of constitutional law topics in a comparative context.
+Over 570 articles are currently planned, which are being authored, peer reviewed, and prepared for publication.
 The encyclopedia articles—modeled on those in the Max Planck Encyclopedia of Public International Law—address a focused range of topics that seek to provide the best coverage of the essence, character, development, and history of constitutional law from a global perspective.
-The new service will also include links to articles in the Max Planck Encyclopedia of Public International Law when making reference to terms covered in the latter reference work.
+The Max Planck Encyclopedia of Comparative Constitutional Law also includes links to articles in the Max Planck Encyclopedia of Public International Law when making reference to terms covered in the latter reference work.

 October 19, 2017